pwmt/zathura/zathura.1.rst

   Scroll a full page left, down, up or right gg, G, nG
   Goto to the first, the last or to the nth page
+^o, ^i
+  Move backward and forward through the jump list
 ^c, Escape
   Abort
 a, s